Viasat/salt/README.md

 | code | `(if true 100 0)` | `IF  TRUE`<br>`THEN 100`<br>`ELSE 0` |
 | result | `100` | `100` |

-To perform many checks on a value use 'cond':
+To perform many checks on a value use 'cond'.
+NOTE: cond only allows one condition to be applied, whereas with TLA+ all matching conditions are possible results.

 |  | salt | tla+ |
 | --- | --- | --- |